loyjoy/welcome/documentation/introduction/GET_STARTED.md

   <img src="explain_smileys.png" alt="Use of smileys" title="Use of smileys" width="500"/>
 </p>

-> If you click on the last button you can add variables.
-If, for example, a customer has already entered his or her name, it can be used in the greeting
+If you click on the last button you can add variables.
+If, for example, a customer has already entered his or her name, it can be used in the greeting.

 <p align="center">
   <img src="explain_variables.png" alt="Explain variables" title="Explain variables" width="500"/>